hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 > ~~~
 > {: .language-yaml}
 >
 > and this will build a new version with `./skim` only if the `skim.cxx` file changes.
-There's plenty more one can do with this that doesn't fit in the limited time for the sessions today, so feel free to try it out on your own time.
+There's plenty more one can do with this that doesn't fit into this lesson, so feel free to try it out on your own time.
 {: .callout}